2026 Restaurant Marketing Guide: Free & Paid Strategies for Owners & Operators

 - Leverage User-Generated Content: Encourage guests to tag your restaurant in their photos and reviews.
 Reposting customer content creates a connection and acts as free marketing for your brand.

-Automate email marketing for fast results.
+Automate email marketing for fast results

 Email marketing is one of the most cost-effective ways to stay in touch with customers and drive repeat business.
+A restaurant’s newsletter can be sent at different frequencies, such as weekly or monthly, depending on your audience’s preferences and the type of content you want to share.

 - Build and Segment Your Email List: Collect emails from customers who order online, make reservations, or join your rewards program.
 Segment your list by customer type (first-time visitors, regulars, VIPs) to send more relevant promotions.
+Email marketing is easier to start with an Email Service Provider (ESP) that helps build email lists and send emails.

-- Personalization and Automation – Automated emails—like bringback emails, order confirmations, and follow-ups after a visit—make customers feel valued while keeping them engaged.
+- Personalization and Automation – Automated emails, like bring back emails, order confirmations, and follow-ups after a visit, make customers feel valued while keeping them engaged.
 ChowNow’s automated email marketing helps you send personalized promotions to past customers, reminding them to reorder, highlighting special deals, and keeping your restaurant top of mind—without extra effort on your part.

 Reach a wider audience with online advertising.